GWTC-4.0: Constraints on the Cosmic Expansion Rate and Modified Gravitational-wave Propagation: Mass and merger rate models

 with

 namely, the center of the mass gap between the \ac{NS} and \ac{BH} regions.
-The probability density distribution of the broken power law $\mathcal{B}$ for the primary and secondary masses are hence written as follows:
+The probability density distribution of the broken power law $\mathcal{B}$ for the primary and secondary masses is hence written as